brimshot/quickPatterns/README.md

 A pattern and animation manager for individually addressable LEDs (WS2811, WS2812, NeoPixels, etc.) using FastLED.

-The goal of quickPatterns is to provide makers a simple interface in code for creating advanced light pattern configurations i.e. multiple patterns running simultaneously, timing and sequencing.
+The goal of quickPatterns is to provide makers a simple interface in code for building advanced light pattern configurations i.e. multiple patterns running simultaneously, configurable colors, timed and sequenced pattern activation.

 **Features**
 - Easily layer multiple animations on top of each other, with multiple options for how overlapping pixels interact
 - Time patterns to activate and deactivate either at specific intervals or in relation to other patterns
-- Configure colors to change in relation to pattern variables including updates, frames, "cycles" or activations
+- Configure colors to change in relation to pattern activity including updates, frames, "cycles" or activations
 - Create multiple "scenes" of one or more patterns running simultaneously and quickly change between them
 - Easily write custom light patterns that are immediately usable with all configuration options